Index Reduction for Differential-Algebraic Equations with Mixed Matrices: Exploiting Dimensional Consistency

 \subsection{Dimensional Consistency}

 The principle of dimensional homogeneity claims that any equation describing a physical phenomenon must be consistent with respect to physical dimensions.
-In order to reflect the dimensional consistency in conservation laws of dynamical systems, Murota~\cite{Murota1985b} introduced a class of mixed polynomial matrices $A(s) = Q(s) + T(s)$ that satisfy the following condition. \begin{enumerate}[label={(MP-DC)}] \item[(MP-DC)] Every nonvanishing subdeterminant of $Q(s)$ is a monomial in $s$. \end{enumerate} A mixed polynomial matrix satisfying (MP-DC) is said to be \emph{dimensionally consistent}.
-We abbreviate a dimensionally consistent mixed polynomial matrix and a dimensionally consistent LM-polynomial matrix to a \emph{DCM-polynomial matrix} and a \emph{DCLM-polynomial matrix}, respectively.
-It is known that an $m \times n$ polynomial matrix $Q(s)$ satisfies (MP-DC) if and only if $Q(s)$ is written as
+To reflect the dimensional consistency in conservation laws of dynamical systems, Murota~\cite{Murota1985b} introduced a class of mixed polynomial matrices $A(s) = Q(s) + T(s)$ that satisfy the following condition: \begin{enumerate}[label={(MP-DC)}] \item[(MP-DC)] $Q(s)$ is written as